KyleRego/KyleRego.github.io/_posts/2022-11-24-metaprogramming-ruby.markdown

 #  => nil
 {% endhighlight %}

-You could also define additional methods with `foo` captured by closures, and if you did that in a scope, then `foo` would be a variable shared between those methods and inaccessible outside of them.
+You could also define additional methods with `foo` captured by closures so that they can share this variable.
+You could do this such that `foo` is private to the methods as well.

 ### Object#tap